viperleed/viperleed/doc/content/utilities/poscar_utils.rst

 .. hint::

     Most ViPErLEED POSCAR utilities read from ``stdin`` and write to ``stdout``.
-    This means that you can easily use them in a pipeline, e.g.:
+This means that you can easily use them in a pipeline, e.g.,

     .. code-block:: console